fallen-icarus/cardano-swaps/GettingStarted.md

 This action uses Koios.
 The returned budgets will be indexed by the input order and policy id order.
 **This may not be the same order you specified when building the temporary transaction.** The node will reorder them base on lexicographical ordering.
-If you are not sure of the proper ordering, you can view the transaction file that is created with `cardano-cli` using `cardano-cli transaction view`; the inputs and policy ids will be properly ordered.
+If you are not sure of the proper ordering, you can view the transaction file that is created with `cardano-cli` using `cardano-cli conway transaction view`; the inputs and policy ids will be properly ordered.

 ##### Submitting the final transaction